 There are 19 maternity services in Ireland.
 In each hospital group, the maternity service with the highest number of deliveries is the designated hub.
 In the smaller maternity services, mental health midwives are being employed to work with liaison mental health teams.
 Access to the service is through your GP or through the booking clinic and the mental health midwife in both hub and spoke sites.
 See a full map of Hubs and Spokes in the Specialist Perinatal Mental Health Network.

-- Support the recruitment of Staff for both 6 hub and 13 spoke sites
+- Support the recruitment of the remaining staff for the 6 hub sites and 1 spoke site

-- Develop online supports for women seeking information on mental health in pregnancy
+- Further develop online supports for women seeking information on mental health in

-- Continue to work to establish links with other key clinical areas such as Directors of Midwifery and Public Health nursing and other key partners
+- Continue to work to establish links with other key clinical areas such as Directors of Midwifery, Primary Care, Mental Health Services and other key partners

 National Standards for Antenatal Education in Ireland